pfmc-assessments/Assessment_Class/README.md

 # FISH 576 & 577: Applied Stock Assessment I & II

-This is a repository for the 2025 applied stock assessment course at the University of Washington.
+This is a repository for the 2027 applied stock assessment course at the University of Washington.

-## IMPORTANT DEADLINES:

-- May 14, 2025: Send a near-to-final draft report to instructors
-- May 21, 2025: Internal review deadline
-- June 11, 2025: Groundfish subcommittee of the SSC review in Rohnert Park, CA and online

 ## How this repository works: